© Crown copyright 2018

 Where an early years setting, school or college has recruited volunteers who are not checked, inspectors should explore with senior leaders and governors how the registered provider or school has reached this decision – for example how it has assessed the level of supervision provided.

 In the case of trainee teachers and students on placement, if they are employed by the setting, school or college, then they should be subject to the same checks under regulations as other members of staff.
-Where trainee teachers are fee-funded, the school or setting should obtain details of the checks undertaken by the training provider.
-The training provider must be open about any information it holds on its students and share it appropriately before the student begins any placement.
+If trainee teachers are fee-funded, the school or setting should obtain written confirmation from the training provider that these checks have been carried out and that the trainee has been judged by the provider to be suitable to work with children.
+There is no requirement for a school to record details of fee-funded trainees on the single central record.

 Inspectors should look for evidence that the early years setting, school or college is implementing its safeguarding policy and processes effectively and keeping them under review.
 As well as ensuring that children and learners are safeguarded while on the premises, the setting should be proactive about anticipating and managing risks that children and learners face in the wider community.
 The setting should adhere to any locally agreed arrangements for safeguarding children.
 All concerns and the action taken in response should be clearly recorded.

-Where a child is currently receiving services or support from children’s social care services and is subject to a multi-agency plan, inspectors should explore the role, actions and participation of the early years setting, school or further education and skills provider in working in partnership with external agencies regarding any concerns.
+Where a child is currently receiving services or support from children’s social care services and/or is subject to a multi-agency plan, or where a child has been referred to services by the setting, inspectors should explore the role, actions and participation of the early years setting, school or further education and skills provider in working in partnership with external agencies with the aim of improving the child’s situation.

 On all inspections, the lead inspector must check whether there have been any safeguarding incidents or allegations since the last inspection that have either been resolved or are ongoing.
 This should be done early in the inspection, if possible.